I. JOB SUMMARY/RESPONSIBILITIES:

 II.
 TYPICAL PHYSICAL DEMANDS:

-• Essential: finger dexterity, seeing, hearing, and speaking.
+• Essential: Standing, sitting, stooping, bending, walking, finger dexterity, seeing, hearing, speaking.

-• Occasional: standing, stooping/bending, climbing stairs, walking on uneven ground, lifting and carrying usual weight of 1 pound up to 5 pounds, reaching above, at and below shoulder level, frequent gripping of an object.
+• Frequent: pushing/pulling usual weight of up to 40 pounds of force, lifting or carrying up to 30 pounds, reaching above, at and below shoulder level, frequent gripping of an object.

 III.
 TYPICAL WORKING CONDITIONS:

-• Not substantially subjected to adverse environmental conditions.
+• Not substantially subject to adverse environmental conditions.

 IV.
 MINIMUM QUALIFICATIONS: